Code-Institute-Submissions/LucyJones-BRITbrAIN/README.md

   - Feedback action:

     - 'I was not able to click on north-east as the question was blocking the region'.
 Although this is explained in the 'how to play?'
-I found that many users going straight into the game and skipping the instructions.
-Takign this into consideration I decided to add another function that hid the question when a user hovered over so allow the user to easily click onto the region and make it an easier user experience.
+I found that many users were going straight into the game and skipping the instructions.
+Taking this into consideration I decided to add another function that hid the question when a user hovered over to allow the user to easily click onto the region.

 - Project posted on Slack, asking for feedback from fellow students.